agroofficial1256-spec/SAJAG/README.md

 # SARVAM
-SARVAM is a web app made for post Rehabilitation for Neuro patients specific to Brain stroke and TBI, It has cognitive rehab games, 3d robo Rehab simulations, Medication slots, fine tuned AI gateway
+SARVAM is a web app made for post Rehabilitation for Neuro patients specific to Brain stroke and TBI, It has cognitive rehab games, 3d robo Rehab simulations, Medication slots, fine tuned AI gateway, Personalised cognitive step counter, and SOME module